 3. Test Scenario: It includes the various test scenarios or the product’s feature for which test cases need to be created and executed.

 4. Test Case: It contains all the details regarding the test cases that need to be executed, like the preconditions, postconditions, expected results, and test case results.

 5. Test Data: It contains all the test data that is required for the execution of the test cases having test scenarios.

 6. Test Report: It is the full report of the test results either passed or failed.
 It contains all the summarized data of the test case results.

 7. Test Policy: This document contains the processes and the company policies or any testing policies that need to be followed during the testing of the product.

-8. Defect Report: This document contains all the defects/ bugs arose during the testing of the product and their current status for the overall evaluation of product and future references.
+8. Defect Report: This document contains all the defects/ bugs that arose during the testing of the product and their current status for the overall evaluation of the product and future references.

-Thus the article clearly describes what the test documentation is and why is it important in the real projects.
+Thus the article clearly describes what test documentation is and why is it important in real projects.
 Not every project has test documentation, as it depends on various factors like the type of application and the company policies.
-Small projects usually have no or very little test documentation as it is time-consuming too which in return consumes days to get prepared and hence hampers the project budget.
+Small projects usually have no or very little test documentation as it is time-consuming, which consumes days to get prepared and hence hampers the project budget.
 Every project and every company implementing test documentation has a different layout of it but generally, all describe each and every single detail regarding the testing of a product.

 This is a guide to Testing Documentation.
 Here we discuss Why do we need Testing Documentation, the Benefits of using testing documentation and examples.
 You can also go through our other suggested articles to learn more–